python-gitlab/python-gitlab/docs/gl_objects/projects.rst

 Project snippets
 ================

-The snippet visibility can be definied using the following constants:
+The snippet visibility can be defined using the following constants:

 * ``gitlab.VISIBILITY_PRIVATE``
 * ``gitlab.VISIBILITY_INTERNAL``